eclipse/streamsheets/README.md

 ## 🚀 Quick start

-After successfully running the installer as described navigate to the following directory and run the start script (depending on the target platform).
+After successfully running the installer navigate to the install directory and run the start script (depending on the target platform).

 For Linux:
 ```